lm-sys/lm-sys.github.io/blog/2023-11-21-lookahead-decoding.md

 ## Introduction
 Large language models (LLMs) like GPT-4 and LLaMA are rapidly reinventing today's applications, but their inference -- based on autoregressive decoding -- is very slow and difficult to optimize.
 Each autoregressive decoding step generates only one token at a time; as a result, the latency of an LLM request primarily depends on the response length of the request, or equivalently the number of decoding steps.
 Making matters worse, each decoding step does not leverage the parallel processing power of modern GPUs, often resulting in low GPU utilization.
-This challenges many real world LLM applications that prioritize rapid response time, such as chatbots and personal assistants, which require frequently generating *long sequences with low latency*.
+This challenges many real-world LLM applications that prioritize rapid response time, such as chatbots and personal assistants, which require frequently generating *long sequences with low latency*.

 One way to accelerate autoregressive decoding is [speculative decoding](https://arxiv.org/abs/2211.17192) (including [Medusa](https://sites.google.com/view/medusa-llm) and [OSD](https://arxiv.org/abs//2310.07177)), which employ a "guess-and-verify" strategy: a draft model predicts several potential future tokens, and the original LLM then verifies these guesses in parallel.
 These approaches can opportunistically reduce the number of decoding steps and, consequently lower latency.
 However, they face several limitations.
 First, the maximum speedup that speculative decoding based methods can achieve is limited by the *token acceptance rate*, or equivalently how accurately the draft model can predict the main model's outputs.
 Second, creating an accurate draft model is non-trivial, often requiring extra training and careful tuning, in face of traffic changes over time.

-In this blogpost, we introduce a new, exact decoding algorithm, **Lookahead decoding**, designed to overcome these challenges.
+In this blogpost, we introduce a new, exact decoding algorithm, **lookahead decoding**, designed to overcome these challenges.
 The key observation enabling lookahead decoding is that, although decoding multiple next tokens in one step is infeasible, an LLM can indeed generate multiple disjoint [n-grams]((https://en.wikipedia.org/wiki/N-gram)) in parallel.
 These n-grams could potentially fit into future parts of the generated sequence.
 This is achieved by viewing [autoregressive decoding as solving nonlinear equations](https://proceedings.mlr.press/v139/song21a/song21a.pdf), and adapting the classic [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method) for parallel decoding.
 The generated n-grams are captured and later verified, if suitable, integrated into the sequence.